dkirkby/E4S/inputs.md

 ```python
 switch.pull = digitalio.Pull.UP
 ```
+Now remove your 1KΩ resistor and verify that the circuit still operates the same.
+You can also remove the red wire from 3.3V to the breadboard since it no longer serves any purpose.
+With this modification, the circuit diagram has not changed, but the location of the resistor (and its connections to 3.3V and GP22) have moved from your breadboard to inside the RP2040 chip on your Pico W module!

-Now replace your 1KΩ resistor with a jumper wire and verify that the circuit still operates the same.
-If instead you want an internal pull-down resistor, use:
+> If instead you want an internal pull-down resistor, use:
 ```python
 switch.pull = digitalio.Pull.DOWN
 ```